-Mehcad Brooks stepped away from The CW’s Supergirl to pursue other roles.
+Mehcad Brooks stepped away from the CW's Supergirl to pursue other roles.
 He can finally tell us one of them.
 Jax Briggs has literal muscles of steel as a cybernetically enhanced member of Earthrealm Special Forces.
-He lost both his arms in the line of duty, but returned with an upgrade: two metalic arms.
+He lost both his arms in the line of duty, but returned with an upgrade: two metallic arms.

 Tadanobu Asano as Raiden

 Tadanobu Asano played an Asgardian in the Marvel movies as Hogun of Lady Sif and the Warriors Three.
 Now he takes on Raiden, God of Thunder and protector of Earthrealm.
 He has saved earth too many times to count over the years by assembling the finest fighters to do combat against enemies.